watspeed/cloud-computing-security-essentials/lab2/lab2-guide2.md

 ## You have successfully completed this lab.

-To confirm your completion and receive credit for this lab, go to the `<Lab Validation>` tab in the navigation bar at the top of this guide and click the `<Validate>` button.
+To confirm your completion and receive credit for this lab, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for each task.